-- (1) The Secretary of State shall as soon as possible prepare and publish a statement (in this Part referred to as "the strategy") containing policies with respect to the assessment or management of the quality of air. - (2) The strategy may also contain policies for [...] [ - (a) securing that any retained EU obligation is met, or
+(1) The Secretary of State shall as soon as possible prepare and publish a statement (in this Part referred to as "the strategy") containing policies with respect to the assessment or management of the quality of air.

+(2) The strategy may also contain policies for [...] - [

+(a) securing that any retained EU obligation is met, or

-- (b) [the implementation of ] international agreements to which the United Kingdom is for the time being a party, - so far as relating to the quality of air.
+(b) [the implementation of] international agreements to which the United Kingdom is for the time being a party, so far as relating to the quality of air.

-- (4) The Secretary of State- - (a) shall keep under review his policies with respect to the quality of air; and - (b) may from time to time modify the strategy.
+(4) The Secretary of State-

+(a) shall keep under review his policies with respect to the quality of air; and s

+(b) may from time to time modify the strategy.

-- (4A) The strategy must be reviewed, and if appropriate modified- - (a) within the period of 12 months beginning with the day on which this subsection comes into force, and - (b) within each period of 5 years beginning with the day on which the person carrying out the review completed their most recent review under this subsection.
+(4A) The strategy must be reviewed, and if appropriate modified-

+(a) within the period of 12 months beginning with the day on which this subsection comes into force, and included in the strategy, the strategy must include statements with respect to-

+(b) within each period of 5 years beginning with the day on which the person carrying out the review completed their most recent review under this subsection.